danilosnt/danilosnt/README.md

 - 💻 Work with the languages: Java and Python (for backend and system development) and Swift (focused on iOS development)

-- 🛠️ Also use tools like PostgreSQL and MySQL (to databases management)

 - 📖 Continuously improving my English skills and always eager to embrace new projects and experiences

 <div align="center">